ancapinty88/OpenCartProject/README.md

 - Functional test cases will be created in Jira
 - GUI test cases will be created in Jira
-- API test case will be created in Postman
-- Queries in DB will be done in MySQL

 #### 2.4 Test implementation
 Verify if the following elements are ready before test execution: